Skip to content

 4. Test Error Scenarios

-Test your error handling with various scenarios:
+Test your error handling with scenarios you’ll see in production:

 • Invalid authentication token (401)